Human Donor Milk

 How You Can Help

-- Please consider donating to Woman’s Human Donor Milk program.
-Human donor milk is expensive, and costs approximately $40-60 per day or $1,500 per month.
+- Human donor milk is expensive, and costs approximately $40-60 per day or $1,500 per month.
 This cost is currently not covered by either insurance or Medicaid.

 - Would you like to donate your breast milk?
-Louisiana does not have a milk bank that is certified by the Human Milk Banking Association of North America; therefore, we use the closest milk bank located in Austin, Texas.
+We use the closest milk bank located in Austin, Texas.
 Mother's Milk Bank Austin accepts breast milk donations from around the region, so Louisiana women CAN donate their breast milk.
-It’s as simple as a screening and a routine blood test.